-The potential impacts on non-Indigenous historical cultural heritage values and their avoidance or mitigation will be addressed in a management plan.
-Mitigation and management measures should take into account the assessed significance of any items or places of heritage value identified by the study and should be appropriate to the assessed level of significance.
+The potential impacts on non-Indigenous historical cultural and landscape heritage values and their avoidance or mitigation will be addressed in a management plan.
 The historical heritage management plan will specifically address identified values and provide a process for managing yet undiscovered values should they become apparent during development of the project.

-The development of a historical heritage management plan will be negotiated with DERM and any other relevant stakeholders.
+The development of a historical heritage management plan will be negotiated with the Cultural Heritage Branch of DERM, local history organisations and other relevant stakeholders.